The Campus Environment Matters

 A Richer Educational Experience:

 - You have the opportunity to learn from people with different backgrounds and upbringings.
-By engaging directly with these diverse backgrounds, you can expand your knowledge beyond what you find in books, movies, or media.
+By engaging directly with these varied backgrounds, you can expand your knowledge beyond what you find in books, movies, or media.
 This is your chance to explore a world that extends beyond your personal experience.

 Improved Communication and Thought Processing Skills